Saturday, June 14, 2014

 VALENCIA, Spain (AP) — At the height of Spain's crushing economic crisis, the Villarreal soccer club sported an eye-catching logo across its jerseys: Aeroport Castello.
 The local government paid the club 20 million euros ($27 million) to promote what was to become Spain's most notorious "ghost airport" — one that hasn't seen a single flight since it opened in 2011.

-An Associated Press review of official documents shows that Spain's highly autonomous regions are helping to keep some teams alive through massive direct cash injections.
-Some politicians and ordinary Spaniards are questioning the generous support amid hospital downsizing, teacher layoffs and chronic delays in payments for needy people.
+An Associated Press review of official documents shows that Spain's highly autonomous regions are helping to keep some soccer teams alive through massive direct cash injections.
+The financing has some politicians and ordinary Spaniards questioning the support.

-The 20 clubs in Spain's top soccer league, one of the world's best, received at least 332 million euros in direct public aid between 2008 — the beginning of Spain's financial meltdown — and 2012, according to the AP review.
+The 20 clubs in Spain's top soccer league received at least 332 million euros in direct public aid between 2008 — the beginning of Spain's financial meltdown — and 2012, according to the AP review.
 The funds were allocated through public agencies and companies run by the country's 17 regional governments.
-In the same period, the clubs also benefited from an additional 476 million euros in indirect aid, such as allowing clubs to run up tax and social security debts.
+In the same time period, the clubs have also benefited from an additional 476 million euros in indirect aid, such as allowing clubs to run up tax and social security debts.

 That makes the total 810 million euros in the years reviewed — $1.1 billion.

-"Soccer puts the fear of God into politicians who worry that people will be up in arms about the possible disappearance of their club," said Sandalio Gomez, a sports management expert at the IESE Business School in Madrid.
+"Soccer puts the fear of God into politicians," said Sandalio Gomez, a sports management expert at the IESE Business School in Madrid.
 "They find ways of getting money to the clubs without which (the clubs) would not survive."

 But that's just a part of government assistance to Spain's soccer league, according to the AP review.

-The largest case of government subsidies for soccer teams can be found in the city of Valencia, on Spain's eastern seaboard.
-The AP review found that over the 2008-12 period, the Valencia region pumped 169 million euros into its four top-flight soccer clubs — Valencia, Elche, Levante and Villarreal.
+The largest case of government subsidies can be found in the city of Valencia, on Spain's eastern seaboard.
+The AP found that over the 2008-12 period, the Valencia region pumped 169 million euros into its four top-flight soccer clubs: Valencia, Elche, Levante and Villarreal.

 In one of the most striking cases, Villarreal entered into two sponsorship contracts to advertise Spain's notorious "ghost airport" on its team jerseys.
-The publicly owned airport, just an hour's drive from the city's other airport, opened in March 2011 at a cost of some 150 million euros, making it an emblem of Spain's wasteful public spending.
+The publicly owned airport, an hour's drive from the city's other airport, opened in March 2011 at a cost of 150 million euros.
 The advertising deal provided the team with almost 20 million euros between 2008 and July 2011.

-Meanwhile, Valencia laid off more than 5,000 teachers while making deep budget cuts between 2009-12.
+Meanwhile, Valencia laid off more than 5,000 teachers while cutting budgets between 2009-12.
 Those who kept their jobs have taken pay cuts of up to 15 percent, according to the General Workers' Union.
-Some sanitary services have been privatized, and 262 hospital beds were cut.
-The regional government fell behind on payments of 110 million euros to social services for 30,000 people who cannot get by on their own because of old age or infirmity.
-Some Valencia associations catering to the needy have lost 95 percent of their public funding.
+Some sanitary services were privatized, and 262 hospital beds were cut.
+The regional government fell behind on social services payments of 110 million euros for 30,000 people who could not get by on their own.
+Some Valencia associations catering to the needy lost 95 percent of their public funding.